 - Add the wet ingredients to the dry and fold to combine.

 - Heat a waffle iron according to the manufacturer’s directions.
+Some may need nonstick cooking spray; others do not.
 Bake the waffles in the waffle iron.
 Serve hot.

 There are several ways to make cornbread waffles ahead of time: